KenieAUllman/KenieAUllman/README.md

 - 👋 Hi, I’m @KenieAUllman
 - 👀 I’m interested in coding!
 Almost anything about full stack, though I have a particular love of front-end.
-- 🌱 I’m currently learning javascript, sql, python, some aspects of cybersecurity!
+- 🌱 I’m currently learning javascript, sql, python, data analytics some aspects of cybersecurity!
-- 💞️ I’m looking to collaborate on game design, databases, or really anything new that I can gain experience from!
+- 💞️ I’m looking to collaborate on data projects with a focus on International Affairs, Economics, and Global Enterprise.
 - 📫 Reach me @ ullman.kena@gmail.com